-For both specifications of the IPDL model, the grouping parameters are precisely estimated and satisfy the assumptions of the IPDL model.
-Furthermore, the grouping parameter for brand name is higher than that for market segment (i.e., $\mu_1 > \mu_2$ ), which indicates that brand reputation confers more protection from substitution than does the market segment, i.e., cereals of the same brand are more protected from cereals from other brands than cereals of the same market segment are from cereals from different market segments.
+higher than that for market segment (i.e., $\mu_1 > \mu_2$), which indicates that brand reputation confers more protection from substitution than does the market segment, i.e., cereals of the same brand are more protected from cereals from other brands than cereals of the same market segment are from cereals from other market segments.

-For the RCL model, only two and three of the five random coefficients are precisely estimated in the large T and large J specifications, respectively.
-This is consistent with the literature, which has found that it may be hard in practice to identify random coefficients on dummies when product fixed effects are included in the model (e.g., Conlon and Mortimer, 2013).
+In both specifications of the RCL model, only two of the five random coefficients are precisely estimated.
+This is consistent with the literature, which has found that it may be hard in practice to identify random coefficients on dummies when product fixed effects are included in the model (see, e.g., Conlon and Mortimer, 2013).
 Moreover, random coefficients do not have the same magnitude in the two specifications.